openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  An entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.

 Wallet Attestation:
 : An attestation designed to prove authenticity of the wallet towards parties it is interacting with, in the context of this specification, the Verifier.
-The overall concept, format and data structure of a Wallet Attestation is defined in [@!OpenID.VCI].
+The overall concept, default format and data structure of a Wallet Attestation is defined in [@!OpenID.VCI].

 # Overview